 The levels proposed by reductionism were not ordained by God, nor granted perfect cohesion by Him.
 Apart from fundamental physics, they all turn out to be layers of patchy clouds.
 In computer science terms, they are “leaky abstractions,” that fail to fully “encapsulate” lower levels, which show through.

 Level-skipping is common.
 Some properties “show through” all the way from quantum field theory to the eggplant-sized world.
 Color is an example.
-From around 1800 until the mid-twentieth century, chemistry concerned itself with properties of molecules that can be derived from the atoms that make them up.
+Starting around 1800, chemistry restricted itself to investigating properties of molecules that can be derived from the atoms that make them up.
 But you can’t derive most properties of molecules—including color—from their constituent atoms, so color was explicitly excluded from chemistry’s consideration.

-Starting in the mid-20th century, color became a chemical property again, due to the development of quantum molecular orbital theory, which considers the relationship of individual electrons to the whole molecule.
-In a molecule, electrons are “delocalized,” so only global computations over the whole system, at the quantum level, give accurate results.9 Quantum mechanics “shows through” the atomic abstraction.
+Starting in the mid-20th century, color became a chemical property again, due to the development of quantum molecular orbital theory.
+That considers the relationship of individual electrons to the whole molecule.
+In a molecule, electrons are “delocalized,” so only global computations over the whole system, at the quantum level, give meaningful results.9 Quantum mechanics “shows through” the atomic abstraction.
 In the case of color, it is still feasible to make approximate but predictive level-skipping calculations.

 And it doesn’t stop there; the metabolism of individual cells is regulated by signals from neighboring cells, and up through to the organization of the whole organism, which interacts with its environment, which… which means that a fully predictive model of an individual biochemical reaction would suck in all the descriptive levels above it, as well as below it, and therefore would require a quantum simulation of the entire organism and its environment.
 As a matter of metaphysics, this may be possible in principle, but it has no implications for any conceivable practice.